SolaceProducts/event-management-agent/README.md

 ## Configuration Push With Docker (Recommended)

-The Docker image of the Event Management Agent includes all necessary library dependencies for deploying configurations to Solace PubSub+ Event Brokers and is the recommended option for running configuration push.
-Set up the agents by following the instructions for [running the Event Management Agent in connected mode](#running-the-event-management-agent-in-connected-mode).
+The Docker image of the Event Management Agent includes all necessary library dependencies for deploying configurations to Solace PubSub+ Event Brokers and is the recommended option for performing configuration push.
+Set up the agent by following the instructions for [running the Event Management Agent in connected mode](#running-the-event-management-agent-in-connected-mode).

 ## Configuration Push With The Jar File (Development)